Dale Vince: Honours

 Vince was appointed an Officer of the Order of the British Empire (OBE) in the 2004 New Year Honours for "services to the Environment and to the Electricity Industry".

 In 2013, he was given the honorary degree of Doctor of Philosophy by the University of Gloucestershire.

 Personal life

 While studying, Vince met and married Kathleen Wyatt, two years his senior and with a child of her own, in 1981.
 The couple subsequently became New Age travellers together, living off state benefits.
 They had a son together, Dane, in 1983.
 They separated some years later, and Wyatt reportedly raised the couple's son largely alone thereafter.
 They divorced in 1992.

-Speaking on BBC Points West News on 2 June 2025, Vince recalled being present at the Battle of the Beanfield in 1985.
+Speaking on BBC Points West on 2 June 2025, Vince recalled being present at the Battle of the Beanfield in 1985.

-Vince is a vegan.
-He has campaigned to end animal farming and in 2024 urged Labour to do away with a law that compels U.K. schools to serve meat and dairy.
+Vince is vegan.
+He has campaigned to end animal farming and in 2024 urged Labour to do away with a law that compels English schools to serve meat and dairy.
 In January 2025, Vince announced that Ecotricity had opened a fully plant-based workplace canteen at its facility in Stroud, Gloucestershire.